tugce/tugce.github.io/_posts/2020-08-15-salesforce-mdapi-deployment-error-1.markdown

 And if we try to deploy this package we have the error from the title: <b>In field: name - no WorkflowFieldUpdate named Case.Case.Thread_Id found</b>

+I've noticed that Case.Case... was not looking right and after checking the <a href="https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_entitlementprocess.htm">sample metadata file</a> from Salesforce documentation I've noticed extra sobject name in front of the WorkflowFieldUpdate.

 This issue is not documented anywhere except <a href="https://trailblazer.salesforce.com/issues_view?id=a1p30000000T0oHAAS&title=deployments-of-approval-process-with-workflow-field-updates-throw-error-stating-that-the-workflow-field-update-doesn-t-exist-for-that-sobject">a similar old known issue</a> that was fixed in Spring 14.

 <b>Workaround</b>